fw24-269/Calculator/README.md

 # React + Vite

+Welcome to the React Calculator App project!
+This is a functional and user-friendly calculator application built using React.js.
+It performs basic arithmetic operations and provides a clean, intuitive interface for everyday calculations.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: